 chemotherapyBladder damage or bleeding from other conditions, treatments, or injuries

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: InfectionBleedingLoss of sexual functionFluid build-up in the abdominal cavityDamage to other organsBlockage of urine flow from the ureters to the bladderNutrition problems, depending on the bowel segments used to create a way for urine to drainBlood clotsReaction to anesthesiaUrinary incontinence

 Previous surgery in the abdomen or pelvis, or

 to the area increases your risk of complications.

-You may need to take antibiotics to prevent infection and laxatives to clean out the bowels.
+You may need to take antibiotics to prevent infection and laxatives to clean out your bowels.